simwrapper/simwrapper.github.io/docs/link-vols.md

 ## Required model output post-processing

-**geoJsonFile** - The standard MATSim network.xml.gz file is very inefficient and slow to load.
+**geojsonFile** - The standard MATSim network.xml.gz file is very inefficient and slow to load.
 Create the `geoJsonFile` network file using the following Python script:

 - [create-network.py](https://simwrapper.github.io/docs/scripts/create-network.py)
 - You will need to install Python 3 to use this script.